wuxc/pywin32doc/md/Python.2c.md

   HRESULT AskBetty\(\[in\] int when\);

+\}

-\}After running it through the MIDL compiler, you include the header
+After running it through the MIDL compiler, you include the header

 file created by MIDL and then inherit this just as with the class